ristep/vue-cv-01/README.md

-# this file is under construction
 # vue-cv

-CV &amp; Resume created with VueJS  and JSON
+CV &amp; Resume created with Vue  and JSON
-Resume and CV page build with VueJs
+Resume and CV page build with Vue.js

-VueJS is best javascript framework I’ve ever been learned.
+Vue is best javascript framework I’ve ever been learned.
 For that reason, I decided to make my CV framed in Vue.

 An online live demo is here.